OpenDataLiteracy/jksn-2017/CityOfSeattle-PoC/README.md

 I asked for an API link, and searched the other Legistar services, was even pointed in the direction of an associated RSS feed, however none really suited the problem I was facing of trying to store their videos for future processing.

+Enter, web scraping, I built a simple enough way to generate a JSON object with the required information needed to run the rest of the video transcription process, given a suitable scraping function created by the user.
+Again, hoping that this software will be used by other cities as a way for better City Council meeting understand, searching, and accountability, this needed to be modularized.

+Using a similar model as the Legistar system, the user supplies a list of packed_routes, the key still acts a path and storage identifier, this time however, the URL is linking to the page with the video sources, and a body_name is supplied which is the name of the body as it is stored in the Legistar system.
+This is required for matching the data later on as what I found was that Seattle would have a video body name and label but internally, they have a Legistar name and label that sometimes doesn't match.

+The scraping function defaults to my Seattle Channel specific scraper, but it is a simple function using BS4 and Requests to retrieve, all the video links on a page, and for each link, the source URL, the video agenda, and store the datetime of publishing.

+Lastly, I have a toLocal boolean again to ensure safety in processing the data and finally I returned the constructed json objects with all the completed data back.

 ### ffmpeg
+One of the areas I think this system also is valuable, is that it creates all different types of way to view the City Council event media.
+I originally planned on only returning back the transcripts for a meeting, but as a way to generate the transcripts I first needed to split the videos audio into a specific audio file.

+FFMPEG allows for such quickly and easily.
+Using subprocess and a bit of path chaining, it was easy to set up functions for splitting audio from a single file to all files in a directory.

 ### speech recognition
+The python speech recognition package is really what this entire project hinges on.
+It creates a link to the Google Speech Recognition API and generates a transcript for a portion of audio.
+Sounds simple enough?

+In reality, Google will almost never let an individual process large chunks of audio at a time, so we needed to create a system to split the audio and then transcribe each snippet and then combine all the smaller transcripts back together.

+To split the audio, I created a function that utilizes the AudioSegment package, and from there you can do simple list slicing on Audio to create smaller segments of Audio without any data loss.
+The real issue with this step in the process is the labeling of the audio splits themselves.
+While I want as much of this project to be modular and very easy to plug-and-play with different parts of it, the naming function I created I believe is the best route forward if you are going to be continuing on into the transcription process.
+If you aren't continuing on and just want the audio splits, the use your own naming function and label each split whatever you like.
+But currently, the transcription function that utilized the create audio splits function is hard coded to find only splits named by my function.

+This is just due to how to easily stitch the splits back together.
+The simplest solution I could think of and the one I chose to implement, was to naming the files with an integer range.
+Incrementing with each subsequent audio split.
+So that when stitching them back together I could just run a loop from zero to length of audio file divided by the Google Audio clip size (I believe 18,000ms).

+Additionally, there are boolean parameters to delete the original audios that was split from the video files, and/ or delete the constructed audio splits.

+Once all transcripts are completed, they are stored, and the path the to storage directory is returned to the user to ensure the storage location is understood.

 ### tfidf